DataONEorg/k8s-cluster/storage/Ceph/Ceph-CSI-RBD.md

 For dynamically provisioned PVs, creating a PV manifest is not required.
 Instead a Storage Class (SC) description is created.

-Here is an example RBD SC manifest:
+Here is an example RBD SC manifest `csi-rbd-sc.yaml`:

 ```
 ---